instil/building-opensearch-index-from-dynamo-db/README.md

 Or if you are using CDK, here is an example of the table with a stream event:

 ```
-  const indexMe = new dynamodb.Table(this, "IndexMeTable", {
+  const indexMeTable = new dynamodb.Table(this, "IndexMeTable", {
     tableName: "index-me",
     billingMode: BillingMode.PAY_PER_REQUEST,
     partitionKey: {name: "partitionKey", type: AttributeType.STRING},